jonroig/officepoltergeist/README.md

 OfficePoltergeist uses ssl and <a href="http://socket.io/">socket.io</a> to manage communication back to a Central Poltergeist Server.
 Think of it like the ghost storage unit in Ghostbusters, except a lot more like a cheap virtual machine in some datacenter somewhere.

+## Where's the controller?
+Gosh!
+I'm totally working on it.
+None of this is "production" ready yet.
+I'll have a beta interface up shortly...

 # Credits
 - <a href="http://underscorejs.org/">underscore.js</a>
 - <a href="http://socket.io/">socket.io</a>